 Basics for all year round

 New York isn’t the place to get around in your daggiest travel gear.
 You can if you want to, of course, but it’s one of those places you can pack some of your nice clothes and not feel bad about taking up precious luggage space.
-You’re probably going to want to visit a few nice bars, clubs and restaurants and it’s nice not to stick out as tourist if you can.
+You’re probably going to want to visit a few nice bars, clubs and restaurants and it’s nice not to stick out as a tourist if you can.
 So, pack a few nice outfits and shoes for the special occasions.
 It’s a chance to dress up on your holiday!

 It’s also important you pack really comfortable clothing for those long days of sightseeing.
 Loose-Fitting tops, comfortable shorts and jeans and, of course really comfortable footwear is essential.
 Pack your joggers or flat shoes like converse, but pack a few pairs you can change between if your feet start to hurt from wearing the same pair of shoes.